Expat Exchange

 We asked people if there is a lot of crime.
 They answered...

 "Crime in Cyprus is relatively low compared to other countries in the region.
 The most common crimes are petty theft, burglary, and drug-related offenses.
 Violent crime is rare, and the overall crime rate is low.
 The police force is well-trained and effective in combating crime.
-The government has also implemented a number of measures to reduce crime, such as increased surveillance and tougher penalties for offenders," said a member in Cyprus.
+The government has also implemented a number of measures to reduce crime, such as increased surveillance and tougher penalties for offenders," mentioned another expat when asked about moving to Cyprus.

 Other Questions: